What is multiple sclerosis?

 The immune system removes some or all of the myelin sheath protecting the nerve fibers, leaving them damaged with lesions or plaques.
 This damage disrupts the smooth transition of messages from the brain through the central nervous system.

-VIDEO Cognitive Impairment and MS
+Cognitive impairment and MS

-Cognitive functions affected by MS include:
+Some of the different cognitive functions that can be affected by MS include:

-Efficiently processing information
+- Efficiently processing information

-Executive functioning (ability to plan and anticipate outcomes in complex goal-orientated tasks)
+- Executive functioning (ability to plan and anticipate outcomes in complex goal-orientated tasks)

-Deficits in processing speed
+- Deficits in processing speed

-Long-term memory is most commonly impaired cognitive function in MS with rates of 40% to 65%.
-Recent research has shown that the main cause for long-term memory impairment is less to do with difficulties in the retrieval of information, and more to do with the initial learning of the information.
+Long-term memory is the most commonly impaired cognitive function in MS with rates of 40% to 65%.
+Recent research has shown that the main cause for long-term memory impairment has less to do with difficulties in the retrieval of information, and more to do with the initial learning of the information.

 Fatigue is also a factor that can affect attention processes, in particular, the ability to hold attention for long periods of time, but is often overlooked.

-Problems with information processing have been seen across the disease course and are one of the most commonly seen cognitive symptom of MS. The ability to maintain information for a short period of time, also known as working memory, is negatively affected by MS.
+Problems with information processing have been seen across the disease course and are one of the most common cognitive symptoms of MS. The ability to maintain information for a short period of time, also known as working memory, is negatively affected by MS.

 Executive tasks include:

-Abstract and conceptual thinking.
+- Abstract and conceptual thinking

-Planning and organization.
+- Planning and organization

 A sensitive test of cognitive dysfunction is a paced auditory serial addition test (PASAT), which tests working memory that puts a high demand on a patient’s processing speed.

-Treatment of Cognitive Impairments in MS
+Treatment of cognitive impairments in MS

-Cognitive Rehabilitation for MS
+Cognitive rehabilitation for MS

-Pharmacological Treatment for MS
+Pharmacological treatment for MS